inlacou/VolleyControllerLibrary/README.md

 This calls allow the library to listen for authToken expiration and handle it's refresh.
 If you make several calls at once and all file because the authToken has expired, `LogicCallbacks.doRefreshToken(IOCallbacks ioCallbacks)` will be called and then all these calls will be remade with the new authToken.

+It also checks for `refreshToken` invalid or expired message, in which case it does not save and resume calls.
+It hands you a callback so you can, for example, close user session.

+Library asks you for the messages to check this states.
+For `authToken`, it also checks for these messages by default:

+`The access token provided has expired`
+`The access token provided is invalid` `UnauthorizedError: jwt expired`

 Example call:

 ```java